appvia/tako/docs/reference/config-params.md

 ## workload.type

 Defines the Kubernetes workload type controller.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/).
-Kev will attempt to infer workload type from the information specified in the compose file.
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/).
+The workload type will be inferred from the information specified in the compose file.

-Kev uses the following heuristics to derive the type of workload:
+The following rules are used to derive the workload type:

 If compose file(s) specifies the `deploy.mode` attribute key in a compose project service config, and it is set to "global" then `DaemonSet` workload type is assumed.
 Otherwise, workload type will default to `Deployment` unless volumes are in use, in which case workload will default to `StatefulSet`.